jpm369/mango/README.md

 # mango

-Included binaries are for linux.
+Now featuring 64bit windows binaries for mango/hardklor.

 Put mango.exe, hardklor, ISOTOPE.dat, hardklor.dat into one directory, and it should run.